micha-lmxt/svelte-types-writer/README.md

 What seems to work is the following:
 1. by file:
-    Let's say we want to have types for Example.svelte. svelte-type-writer would generate Example.d.ts in the same folder.
+    Let's say we want to have types for Example.svelte. svelte-types-writer would generate Example.d.ts in the same folder.
 What we then need is file Example.js in the same folder with the following content:
 ```javascript
 // ./Example.js
 import Example from './Example.svelte';